jim0607/Leetcode/README.md

 - [0792.
 Number of Matching Subsequences](Solutions/0792.Number-of-Matching-Subsequences.py) (!!M Google) <br>
 solution 1: compare each word with source string using two pointers.
 O(nmk), where n = len(s), m = len(words) and k = average lens of word in words. solution 2: use binary search in s, similar with 1055.
 O(mklogn)
 - [0652.
 Find Duplicate Subtrees](Solutions/0652.Find-Duplicate-Subtrees.py) (!!M Google) <br>
-If two subtrees have the same string representation, then they are duplicated subtress.  solution 1: serialize the every subtree using bfs, and put (string presentation of subtree --> subtree node) into a hashmap.
-Since serialization takes O(N), so the overall algorithm takes O(N^2). solution 2: serialize the binary tree using post-order traversal.
-Since we can update the mapping during the traversal, the whole algorith takes O(N)
+If two subtrees have the same string representation, then they are duplicated subtrees. serialize the binary tree using divide and conque.  use a hashmap to store the serialization_representation --> a list of the root_node, the whole algorith takes O(N)
 - [0767.
 Reorganize String](Solutions/0767.Reorganize-String.py) (!!M Google) <br>
 这种间隔k个位置安排座位的问题，都是task schedule的做法！这一题k=1. 用一个hq保存最大的freq, 然后按要求排座位，注意add_back. # case 1: if we can put seat ch into res, then go ahead and seat it it; # case 2: if there is already to same ch on top of res, then we cannot seat the 1st_freq ch, instead, we seat the 2nd highest freq
 - [1444.
 Number of Ways of Cutting a Pizza](Solutions/1444.Number-of-Ways-of-Cutting-a-Pizza.py) (!!!H Google) <br>